 Too risky

-Venture capital for social impact has been growing but it is not enough to meet the task.
-If impact capital remains high risk, then investing in humanity stays high risk as well.
-This problem has a solution.
+Venture capital for social impact innovation is not enough to meet the task.
+If startup capital remains high risk, then investing in humanity stays high risk as well.

-"We have evolved incredible financial genius in the last several hundred years and in all that transformation we have somehow boxed saving humanity into a category of high risk."
+"We have evolved all this financial genius in the last several hundred years and in all that transformation we have somehow isolated saving humanity into a category of "high risk."

-If ordinary depositors could keep their money in a protected savings plan, inside a global deposit insurance system, offering both competitive rates, and collateral protection, while also devoted in cause to social impact, there would be more than a flood of new capital flowing.
+If ordinary depositors could keep their money in a protected savings plan, inside a global deposit insurance system, offering both competitive rates, and collateral protection, while also devoted in cause to humanity, sustainability, and social impact, there would be more than a flood of new capital flowing.
 There would be a flood of old capital as well.
+Capital goes where safety goes.
+There is not a lack of money to be issued.
+There is a lack of safety.
+We only need to insure it.

 People want to be engaged and involved in the solutions ESPECIALLY when their